lief-project/LIEF/doc/sphinx/compilation.rst

 .. note::

-  Since LIEF 0.13.0 the `setup.py` has moved from the project root directory to the `api/python` directory.
+  Since LIEF 0.13.0, `setup.py` has moved from the project root directory to the `api/python` directory.

 .. code-block:: console